Alexandra Cousteau: Career

-In 2000, Cousteau co-founded EarthEcho International with her brother Philippe Cousteau Jr. to further her family's legacy in science, advocacy, and education.
+In 2000, Cousteau co-founded EarthEcho International with her mother Jan Cousteau and her brother Philippe Cousteau Jr.

 From 2005 to 2007, Cousteau worked on ocean conservation issues in Central America as an advisor for MarViva.

-In 2010, Cousteau led the Expedition Blue Planet: North America, a five-month, 18,000 miles of across the U.S., Canada, and Mexico.
-Cousteau and her team filmed a range of critical water issues on the Colorado River, the Gulf Coast, the Tennessee Valley, the Great Lakes, and Chesapeake Bay and also stopped in 20 communities along the route to host watershed action days.
+In 2010, Cousteau led the Expedition Blue Planet: North America, across the U.S., Canada, and Mexico.

 In 2014, she led an expedition to Canada in partnership with the Ottawa Riverkeeper and Aqua Hacking 2015, a conference focused on protecting the river.
 It's a joint initiative between Ottawa Riverkeeper, Alexandra Cousteau's Blue Legacy, and the de Gaspe Beaubien Foundation.

-Cousteau is also a member of the board of Neom, a planned cross-border city in northwestern Saudi Arabia developed by Saudi Crown Prince Mohammad bin Salman.
+In 2018, Cousteau became a member of the advisory board of Neom, a planned cross-border city in northwestern Saudi Arabia developed by Saudi Crown Prince Mohammad bin Salman.

 In 2019, she co-founded Oceans2050, where she currently serves as president.
-Oceans2050 is an ambitious project that aims to restore ocean abundance by the year 2050.
+Oceans2050 is a project that advocates restoring ocean abundance by the year 2050.

-Cousteau is a globally popular speaker on sustainability, conservation and resilience to climate change.
+Cousteau is an international speaker on sustainability, conservation and resilience to climate change.

+Advisory Board of Neom

+In 2018, Cousteau became a member of the advisory board of Neom, a planned cross-border city in northwestern Saudi Arabia developed by Saudi Crown Prince Mohammad bin Salman.

+In 2022, when asked about the city's planned nature reserves, Cousteau said, "I was fortunate enough to watch during the past five years on the board of Neom this principle of putting nature first [...] an extraordinary piece of leadership and an example to the rest of the world."

+The development of Neom has been faced with accusations of greenwashing and human rights violations, particularly after the displacement of the Huwaytat, and the killing of Abdul Rahim al-Huwaiti in April 2020, after he refused to give up his property to make way for construction.
+When questioned, Cousteau denied any involvement in this matter, and defended the policies of the city's construction, reiterating her support for the environmental and technological benefits the city would have to the world.

+As of February 2026, Neom remains under construction, following significant reductions in scope.